Keren, like any large city Mexico City has its problems with petty crime and muggings and you need to exercise the usual caution.

 2. But as Mexico's biggest city and one of the biggest in the world one has to be cautious of common burglars.

 Take good care of your belongings, ask advice from trustworthy people on well stablished places like big hotels or museums.
-Be aware of your surroundings on the street, specially at night, and ask the tips on how to ride safe taxies. over 6 years ago
+Be aware of your surroundings on the street, specially at night, and ask the tips on how to ride safe taxies. about 7 years ago